Rakibul66/Recipe-App/README.md

 # Recipe App
  This app is based on Android native application which app recipe functionalaties

- # Stayfit

 ## Running the app
   Open the project in Android Studio

+    - Clone the project url
-    - Build the app
+    - open as Git and paste the Url
-    - Run the app (Simulator/ Real Device - Targeted for API 22 Nexus 5 1920x1080)
+    - or Download the project and import as existing project.

 ## About the app

-  Fitness application that’s used to keep track of your physical fitness data, daily calorie count, invite friends to work out together and ultimately get healthy.
+  Recipe  application that’s used to keep track of food Recipe and awsome notification system.

 App is targeted to people of any age:

-    o Who wants to have track of his fitness o Change food habits to gain or lose body weight. o Keep track of daily calorie count using Food and Physical activity data o Compare your fitness data with friends o Wanted to take health advices from other persons (follow their public daily meal plan / workout schedule) o Who like to do some physical activity with friends at a gym / run-track (invite friends)
+    o Who wants to have track of his food recipes o Change food habits to gain or lose body weight.

 ### Features:

-    - Measures daily fitness
-    - Graphical Statistics
-    - Record Daily Food Activity
+    - Daily Recipes
-    - Invite Friends by sharing location
+    - Notification
+    - Recyclerview
+    - Navigation drawer

 ### Application Uses:

     Database                  : Firebase
-    Login and Authentication  : Firebase, Google, Facebook Food API                  : Nutritionix
+    Login and Authentication  : Firebase, Google.
-    Maps API                  : Google
-    Youtube API               : Google
-    Voice to Text Integration : Google
-    Step Counter              : In-built Sensor
-    Animations                : WasABeef, AppIntro, ProgressView
+    Language                  : Java
+    Tools                     : Android Studio

 ### Functionalities app consists: